Top

 Tree Plantings

-Three generations of Roaring Fork Valley kids have planted trees on Independence Pass, restoring road cuts, replacing trees lost in avalanches, and adding to the beauty and ecological health of the Pass.
+Three generations of Roaring Fork Valley kids have planted trees on Independence Pass, restoring road cuts, replacing trees lost in avalanches or as a result of human impacts (including former parking lots and campgrounds) , and adding to the beauty and ecological health of the Pass.
 IPF believes that getting kids outside, digging in the dirt, and participating in service activities that are challenging, meaningful, and fun—every time kids travel the Pass they look for “their” tree—is one of the best ways to cultivate young stewards.

-Aspen Community School 6th graders planting saplings at the Braille/Discovery Day Use Area.
+Aspen Community School 6th graders planting native saplings.

 No bit of the natural world is more valuable or more vulnerable than the tree bit.
 Nothing is more like ourselves, standing upright, caught between heaven and earth, frail at the extremities, yet strong at the central trunk, and nothing is closer to us at the beginning and at the end, providing the timber boards that frame both the cradle and the coffin.